 One of the LSGNT's particular aims is to recruit a critical mass of women students and to help counteract the under-representation of women in UK mathematics.
 We therefore strongly encourage interested undergraduate women mathematicians to apply to the LSGNT and hope to receive a great number of applications from women.

 The LSGNT is pleased to note opportunities provided by the collaboration of Newnham College Cambridge and the Masters in Advanced Study Course (Part III) in the Department of Pure Mathematics and Statistics (DPMMS) at the University of Cambridge.
 This has, in the past, included the possibility of a deferred LSGNT studentship for one or two women undergraduates considering applying to Newnham College and Cambridge University for the one year Masters in Mathematics (Part III) course, and a PhD in Geometry and Number Theory.
-We plan to continue this scheme; however, this year we will only be able to give offers of deferred places at the LSGNT (starting 2019), conditional on a renewal of funding in 2018/19.
-Students interested in this scheme are nevertheless advised to apply to the LSGNT and to Newnham College simultaneously, and to let us know that they are interested in the deferred scheme.
+We plan to continue this scheme; however, this year all decisions regarding deferred studentships will be conditional on the CDT’s renewal of funding.